 https://api.pdfcrowd.com/convert/24.04/

 Customize the image output with screenshot width, output format, and scale factor.
-This example demonstrates the most commonly used customization options.
+This request demonstrates the most commonly used customization options.

 See the complete parameter reference for all available customization parameters.